SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 ### Steps

-1. Select one Fabric item type to explore.
+1. Select one Fabric capability to explore.
 2. Explain why you chose it.
-3. Identify the HDB Resales activity that is related to it.
+3. Identify which HDB Resales artefact is related to it.
-4. Spend a short amount of time exploring the item.
+4. Spend a short amount of time exploring the artefact.
 5. Document what you observed.

 ### Expected output